Fagus has helped the Fordway Centre:

 How Fagus is Used

 “We baseline our pupils’ current level of social and emotional functioning by using the Fagus map of behaviours seen in typical development.
 Prior to completing our assessments we conduct careful observations and gather information from parents and other supporting professionals.

 We have customised Fagus to suit our requirements.
 Instead of bench-marking our children against all 13 Fagus domains, we use five.
-We recognise that ‘Language Development’ and ‘Cognitive Development’ underpin all aspects of social and emotional functioning, but in our opinion the domains of Others', ‘Coping’, ‘Self-Control’, ‘Moral Development’ and ‘Play’ are the most relevant to Key Stage 1 children and the easiest to achieve the best developmental outcomes in the shortest amount of time – imperative when pupils are only with us for 7 weeks.
+We recognise that ‘Language Development’ and ‘Cognitive Development’ underpin all aspects of social and emotional functioning, but in our opinion the domains of 'Awareness and Understanding of Others', ‘Coping’, ‘Self-Control’, ‘Moral Development’ and ‘Play’ are the most relevant to Key Stage 1 children and the easiest to achieve the best developmental outcomes in the shortest amount of time – imperative when pupils are only with us for 7 weeks.

 We copied the typical Early Childhood and Infant behavioural statements from each guide for all 5 domains into a spreadsheet.
 We then record whether the child is displaying the behaviour (or not), this illustrates whether they are either demonstrating typical behaviours for their chronological age or whether they are functioning below their age range.
 The results also outline a pupil’s current area of need all on one page and enable us to sensitively and swiftly develop ‘a plan of attack’ and provide a framework to evaluate and review progress."